In 'Permanent Record,' Edward Snowden Says 'Exile Is An Endless Layover'

 No plans to return home

-Snowden claims he wouldn't get a fair trial in the U.S., saying American law makes no distinction when it comes to releasing classified information.
-Providing such material to journalists, in what Snowden considered the public interest, is no different than selling secrets to an American adversary.
+Snowden says he wouldn't get a fair trial in the U.S., saying American law makes no distinction when it comes to releasing classified information.
+Providing such material to journalists, in what Snowden considered the public interest, is no different from selling secrets to an American adversary.

-President Obama has criticized him: "The benefit of the debate he generated was not worth the damage done, because there was another way of doing it."
+President Barack Obama has criticized him: "The benefit of the debate he generated was not worth the damage done, because there was another way of doing it."

 Snowden is a spy who has caused great damage to the U.S. A spy in the old days, when our country was respected and strong, would be executed— Donald J. Trump (@realDonaldTrump) April 19, 2014

-President Trump has been a harsh critic, tweeting back in 2014:
+Donald Trump has been a harsh critic, tweeting back in 2014:

 So what's changed since Snowden's revelations?